-Figure 1: (Color online) Isomerization scheme of the six-atom Morse cluster.
+FIG. 1.
+(Color online) Isomerization scheme of the six-atom Morse cluster.
 The cluster has two geometrically distinct isomers, OCT and CTBP.
 The potential energy curve along the steepest descent path connecting the saddle point and the two potential minima is shown.
-The horizontal axis measures the arc-length of the path, which quantifies the variation of the three gyration radii along the path.
-The potential energy of the OCT isomer at the minimum point is $V = -12.49\varepsilon$ , while that of the CTBP isomer is $V = -12.13\varepsilon$ .
-These minima are connected through a saddle point whose potential energy is $V = -11.83\varepsilon$ .
+The horizontal axis measures the arc length of the path, which quantifies the variation of the three gyration radii along the path.
+The potential energy of the OCT isomer at the minimum point is $V=-12.49\varepsilon$, while that of the CTBP isomer is $V=-12.13\varepsilon$.
+These minima are connected through a saddle point whose potential energy is $V=-11.83\varepsilon$.

-The isomerization scheme of the $M_6$ cluster is shown in Fig. 1.
-This cluster has two geometrically distinct isomers: One is the regular octahedron (OCT) and the other is the capped trigonal bipyramid (CTBP) [48, 49, 52].
-The potential energy minimum of the OCT isomer is $V = -12.49\varepsilon$ , and that of the CTBP isomer is $V = -12.13\varepsilon$ .
-These two isomers are connected through a saddle point whose potential energy is $V = -11.83\varepsilon$ .
-In Fig. 1, the potential energy topography along the steepest descent path is shown.
-The OCT isomer has a highly symmetric structure with a deep potential well, while the CTBP isomer has an elongated (collapsed) structure with a shallow potential well.
-Since the mass distribution of each isomer will be important in the later sections, we here note the following: The OCT isomer has a spherical mass distribution and the values of the gyration radii are $(a_1, a_2, a_3) = (5.97, 5.97, 5.97, 5.97)$ at the minimum of the potential energy.
+symmetric structure with a deep potential well, while the CTBP isomer has an elongated (collapsed) structure with a shallow potential well.
+Since the mass distribution of each isomer will be important in the later sections, we here note the following: The OCT isomer has a spherical mass distribution and the values of the gyration radii are $(a_1, a_2, a_3) = (5.97, 5.97, 5.97)$ at the minimum of the potential energy.
 The CTBP isomer has an elongated mass distribution and the values of gyration radii are $(a_1, a_2, a_3) = (8.19, 5.89, 4.27)$ at the local minimum of potential energy.
 The horizontal axis of Fig. 1 measures the variation of the three gyration radii of the cluster along the path.

 Throughout this paper, a microcanonical, constant energy simulation is employed.
 Since the main interest of this study is in the internal dynamics of polyatomic systems, the total angular momentum of the system is set to be zero throughout the paper.
 If the total energy of the cluster is higher than that of the saddle point, the isomerization reactions between the two isomers are energetically possible.
-In this paper, all the simulations are done at the total energy level of $E = -11.0\varepsilon$ .
-At this energy level, the cluster tends to stay in the two isomers for roughly the same amount of time in the long time simulations [28].
-In what follows, our numerical results are presented in absolute units.
+In this paper, all the simulations are done at the total energy level of $E=-11.0\varepsilon$.
+At this energy level, the cluster tends to stay in the two isomers for roughly the same amount of time in long-time simulations.28 In what follows, our numerical results are presented in absolute units.

 We now investigate the physical meanings of the hyperspherical modes defined in Eqs.
-(20)-(22) based on the $M_6$ cluster.
+(20)-(22) based on the M6 cluster.
 For n=6, there are (3n-6)=12 hyperspherical modes.
-Fig. 2 shows the three-dimensional representation of these modes around the OCT (Fig. 2(a)-(l)) and the CTBP (Fig. 2(n)-(y)) isomers.
+Figure 2 shows the three-dimensional representation of these modes around the OCT [Figs. 2(a)-2(l)] and the CTBP [Figs. 2(n)-2(y)] isomers.
 In these figures, the cluster is aligned so that the first, second, and third principal axes are parallel to the axes indicated in (m) for OCT and in (z) for CTBP.
-Since the three gyration radii happen to be degenerate (equal) at the minimum of the potential energy in the OCT isomer, principal axes are not uniquely determined there.
-Therefore, for the sake of visualization, we have slightly deformed the OCT structure in the direction of the saddle point along the steepest descent path in Fig. 2(a)-(l).
-Note however that the hyperspherical modes are well defined almost everywhere in the configuration space except for the points where two or three of the gyration radii are exactly the same, i.e., the singular values in Eq.
-(4) are degenerate.
+Since the three gyration radii happen to be degenerate (equal) at the minimum of the potential energy in the OCT isomer, the corresponding principal axes are not uniquely determined.
+Therefore, for the sake of visualization,